Contact PHA :

 0300 555 0114

-Patient care equipment is easily contaminated with blood, body fluids, secretions, excretions and infectious agents, and if not decontaminated, they can be easily transferred microorganisms during care delivery.
+Patient care equipment is easily contaminated with blood, body fluids, secretions, excretions and infectious agents, and if not decontaminated, they can easily be transferred microorganisms during care delivery.
 Therefore, all reusable, non-invasive items must be decontaminated to prevent cross-infection.
 Decontamination includes the entire process, i.e., cleaning, disinfection, and/or sterilisation.

 All healthcare facilities (HCFs) must have a comprehensive decontamination policy to ensure that all reusable medical items and equipment are adequately cleaned, disinfected, and/or sterilised before re-use.
-The policy should be based on the manufacturer’s instruction and be drawn up in consultation with the IPC team, Sterile Service Department, and Decontamination Lead.
+The policy should be based on the manufacturer’s instructions and be drawn up in consultation with the IPC team, Sterile Service Department, and Decontamination Lead.

 Before using any sterile equipment, the staff must check the expiry date and ensure that the packaging is intact and there are no apparent signs of packaging contamination.
-The items have sterility indicators consistent with the successful completion process.
+The items have sterility indicators consistent with the successful completion process

 Source: HTM01-01 decontamination of surgical instruments